-We often find ourselves over-worked, under-slept and in general, we live rather stressful, pressured lives.
+We often find ourselves over-worked, under-slept and in general, we live stressful lives.
 These states of stress or anxiety invoke the fight or flight mode which can be overwhelming for our mind and body.
-In today’s world, we are given medication to deal with the result of our lifestyles, and this is often not the best solution, but it’s often easier to take a pill than to take control of oneself.
+In today’s world, we are given medication to deal with the result of our lifestyles, and this is often not the best solution, but it’s usually easier to take a pill than to take control of oneself.
 It is good to know, however, that we can use these simple breathing techniques to relieve stress and anxiety in our lives.

 Take a Breath

 Negativity affects you anywhere, from the comfort of your bed, at your desk, in traffic or at work.
-When this occurs try these simple breathing techniques to relieve stress and anxiety to help calm you down and to carry on doing what needs to be done to get through your day.
-Many experts encourage using the breath as a means of increasing awareness and mindfulness, and to relieve stress and anxiety.
+When this occurs, try these simple breathing techniques to relieve stress and anxiety to help calm you down and to carry on doing what needs to be done to get through your day.
+Many experts encourage using the breath as a means of increasing awareness and mindfulness and relieving stress and anxiety.
 Controlled breathing isn’t quite as easy as it sounds, however, all we need is a pair of healthy lungs and about 10 minutes a day.

 Start by breathing normally through the nose, which adds a natural resistance to the breath.
-Inhale for a count of four, then exhale for a count of four, repeating for as long as you feel comfortable.
-This technique works anytime but is particularly effective before bedtime.
+Inhale for a count of four, then exhale for some four, repeating for as long as you feel comfortable.
+This technique works anytime but is particularly useful before bedtime.
 As you improve your ability, increase the count to 8.
 Controlled breathing takes your mind off all those thoughts racing through your mind, and this exercise calms the nervous system, reduces stress and increases focus.

 Place one hand on the chest and the other on the belly, take a deep breath in through the nose, ensuring the diaphragm (not the chest) inflates with enough air to create a stretch in the lungs.
 Try doing these for 6 to 10 deep breaths.
-This is a really good exercise for children to do before exams or any stressful event.
+This is an excellent exercise for children to do before exams or any stressful event.

 Alternate Nostril Breathing